Bill Musgrave: California

 On January 3, 2020, Musgrave was announced as the offensive coordinator for the California Golden Bears, replacing Beau Baldwin and marking his return to the college ranks after 18 years.
 Musgrave was let go on November 13, 2022, after the Golden Bears lost their sixth game in a row to Oregon State.

 Cleveland Browns

 On February 26, 2023, Musgrave was hired as a senior offensive assistant for the Cleveland Browns under head coach Kevin Stefanski.

 Musgrave was promoted to the role of quarterbacks coach on January 28, 2025.

+New York Jets

+On February 10, 2026, the New York Jets hired Musgrave as their quarterbacks coach under offensive coordinator Frank Reich.